genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/incoming-message/carousel.md

 ### Info section
 Info section contains a title and a sub-title, which are configured with minimum line number of 1 and 2 lines respectfully.
+Minimum line number can be configured with `setInfoTitleMinLines` and `setInfoSubTitleMinLines` methods.
-Minimun height for this section will be calulated according to those values.
+The minimun height for this section will be calulated according to the line number values.
 The sub-title height is flexible and may stretch to the maximum available item height.

-Minimum line numbers can be configured with `setInfoTitleMinLines` and `setInfoSubTitleMinLines` methods.

 ![]({{'/assets/images/carousel-info.png' | relative_url}})
 {: .image-40}

-> Checkout other configurations for the info section on `CarouselItemsUIAdapter` prefixed with **setInfo...**.
+> Additional info section configurations can be found in `CarouselItemsUIAdapter`.
+See methods prefixed with `setInfo`.

 ### Options section
 Item options are contained in a non-scrollable vertical order layout.